rbergm/pg_lab/README.md

   For example, `NestLoop(A B (COST start=4.2 total=42.0))`.

 Tables can be referred to using either their full names, or aliases.

+Notice that hints for physical operators are only used, if the corresponding intermediate is actually computed.
+If the optimizer
+decides to go for a different join order, the hint is not used.
+This is especially important for memoize and materialize hints:
+PostgreSQL only uses these operators under very specific circumstances: both are only used as the inner loops of nested-loop joins.
+Hence, if the optimizer decides to use the relation as an outer path instead, or if the optimizer prefers a different operator or join order, the hint might not be respected.
+Therefore, it is best to also specify the join order if an operator hint must be used.

+In addition to plan-related hints, pg_lab also provides a `Config` hint to customize the behavior of the hinting extension itself.
+Currently, the following settings can be supplied:

+- `plan_mode = anchored | full`. _Anchored_ plan mode is the default.
+It means that the hints, e.g. regarding operators, only affect their corresponding intermediates.
+For all other intermediates the optimizer is free to make its own decisions.
+For example, this means that the optimizer can insert memoize and materialize nodes as it sees fit.
+In contrast, the _full_ plan mode only allows such nodes if they are hinted, i.e. memoize and materialize are implicitly disabled whenever no hint exists.

+The syntax for `Config` is as follows: `Config(<setting 1>; <setting 2>; ...)`, e.g. `Config(plan_mode = full)`.

 ### Custom Postgres optimizer extensions